 Let's take hyperglycemia, i.e., diabetes as an example, the tackling of which is a top priority in Singapore~\cite{SG_combat_3H}.
-Since we believe that prevention is better than cure, we aim to incentivize people to adopt healthy lifestyles.
+Since prevention is always better than cure, we aim to incentivize people to adopt healthy lifestyles.
 In the Lifestyle Intervention (LIVEN) program in the Ng Teng Fong General Hospital in Singapore, we develop the JurongHealth Food Log (\dmapp) app powered by \system to urge prediabetic patients to make behavioral lifestyle changes that are sustainable in the long term.
-We enroll the patients who are diagnosed with prediabetes, which is a pre-diagnosis of diabetes, indicating that the patient's blood sugar exceeds a normal range, but not reaching diabetic levels. $14.4\%$ of Singapore’s population is affected by prediabetes, among whom one-third will progress to type 2 diabetes in eight years eventually~\cite{JH_study}.
+We enroll the patients who are diagnosed with prediabetes, which is a pre-diagnosis of diabetes, indicating that the patient's blood sugar exceeds a normal range, but not reaching diabetic levels. $14.4\%$ of Singapore's population is affected by prediabetes, among whom one third will progress to type 2 diabetes in eight years eventually~\cite{JH_study}.
 Fortunately, prediabetes is reversible with long-term lifestyle changes, such as disciplined diets and exercises.

-In the program, we require the patients to use \dmapp in their everyday life to record their diets and exercises. \dmapp harnesses state-of-the-art food recognition models as the driving force, detects the food type and analyses the corresponding nutrients based on patients' uploaded photos, compiles their diets and exercise amount per day into a diary so that the patients can review their diet summaries against their weight-loss goals and exercise targets. \dmapp also embeds a health coaching component, which connects patients with the hospital’s dietitians and physiotherapists to provide valuable information, from education on nutrition and fitness, to personalized feedback, and further encouragement and recommendations.
-In this way, they can monitor the patients' progress and communicate with patients seamlessly via \dmapp, during the journey to reverse prediabetes.
+In the program, we require the patients to use \dmapp in their everyday life to record their diets and exercises. \dmapp harnesses state-of-the-art food recognition models as the driving force, detects the food types and analyses the corresponding nutrients based on patients' uploaded photos, compiles their diets and exercise amount per day into a diary so that the patients can review their diet summaries against their weight-loss goals and exercise targets. \dmapp also embeds a health coaching component, which connects patients with the hospital's dietitians and physiotherapists to provide valuable information, from education on nutrition and fitness to personalized feedback, and further encouragement and recommendations.
+In this way, they can monitor patients' progress and communicate with patients seamlessly via \dmapp, during the journey to reverse prediabetes.

 We obtain promising results from a 6-month study in the LIVEN program.
 Almost all the patients who participate in the program experience a weight loss of between $4\%$ to $5\%$ of their initial body weight supported by \dmapp~\cite{JH_study}.
 As an effective and essential app for 3H prevention in clinical medicine, we plan to roll out \dmapp for a larger cohort of patients in the future.